nasa/GPU_SDR/pyUSRP/lib_docs_index.rst

 Welcome to pyUSRP's documentation!
 ==================================

 This API has been developed with frequency multiplexed cryogenics detector in mind.
-Hard coded internal parameters may be different for diffewrent applications.
+Hard coded internal parameters may be different for different applications.

 Quickstart guide
 ================